 These words derive their power from both their familiarity and all of the positive connotations they develop as a direct result of seeing them again and again.

 Arguably, many different fields have their own trigger words.
 As marketers and consumers, however, we are most familiar with the trigger words related to buying, selling, and the unique satisfaction that can arise from making the right choice among a host of solutions.

 They furnish the reader with the emotional dynamite they need to take that crucial first step toward a decision.
 They influence the emotional impact needed to forge their logical rationale for a purchase.

-The judicious use of trigger words, especially in headlines and calls to action, can make web copy even more magnetic.
+The judicious use of trigger words, especially in headlines and calls to action, can make web copy more magnetic and engaging.
 When you master their use, you’ll have the tools necessary to take any scaffolding of text and build it into something truly compelling.